-The City of Chattanooga launched the Veterans Bridge Flag Initiative in May 2014 to ensure those who bravely served the country would continue to be honored through American flags flying on Veterans Bridge.
+The city of Chattanooga launched the Veterans Bridge Flag Initiative in May 2014 to ensure those who bravely served our country would continue to be honored through American flags flying on Veterans Bridge.

 Prior to the Veterans Bridge Flag Initiative, an anonymous donor supplied all the funds annually for 10 years to replace each of the American flags hanging on Veterans Bridge – a total of about $40,000.
-The city created a way to continue the important tradition after being notified in 2013 that the anonymous donor could no longer continue to provide those funds.
+After being notified in 2013 that the anonymous donor could no longer continue to provide those funds, the city created this program to continue the tradition.